Electronic and Vibrational Properties of On-Surface Synthesized Gulf-Edged Chiral Graphene Nanoribbons: Results and Discussion

-The discrepancy between the experimental \SI{1.8}{\electronvolt} and the DFT-simulated \SI{1.1}{\electronvolt} band gaps can be attributed to two factors.
-First, defects at the ends of the 5‑unit \xGNR{} segments used for STS and dI/dV measurements can introduce quantum confinement, resulting in a larger experimental bandgap compared to the intrinsic value.
-Second, while DFT reliably captures orbital shapes and energy ordering, it is known to systematically underestimate GNR band gaps~\cite{louie_conceptual_2007}.
-Additional STS measurements and dI/dV maps of VB-1 and CB+1, provided in the supporting information, show good agreement with DFT-simulated LDOS distributions and further support the assignment of the electronic structure of the \xGNR{}
+The discrepancy between the experimental band gap of \SI{1.8}{\electronvolt} and the DFT-calculated band gap of \SI{1.1}{\electronvolt} can be attributed to three factors.
+First, the measurements were performed on an Au(111) substrate, whereas the calculations were carried out for a freestanding GNR.
+The screening effect of the metallic substrate can reduce the band gap of the GNR~\cite{deniz_revealing_2017,ruffieux_electronic_2012,neaton_renormalization_2006}.
+Second, defects at the ends of the 5-unit (4,2,7)-chGNR segments used for STS and dI/dV measurements can induce quantum-confinement effects, resulting in a larger experimental band gap than the intrinsic value.
+Third, while DFT reliably captures orbital shapes and energy ordering, it is known to systematically underestimate band gaps in GNRs~\cite{louie_chapter_2006}.
+Because these three factors contribute to the discrepancy between the experimental and DFT-calculated band gaps in different ways, the observed discrepancy cannot be quantitatively attributed to any single factor.